 The Toy Association Statement on the Use of XRF Technology

-The Toy Association believes that X-Ray Fluorescence (XRF) technology may be reliably used as an initial screening mechanism, in the hands of a well-trained operator, for detecting the potential presence of certain substances in toys – as long as prescribed test methods are followed and the appropriate standard reference materials are used.
+Evidence shows that X-Ray Fluorescence (XRF) technology is an acceptable screening mechanism for detecting the potential presence of certain substances in toys – as long as prescribed test methods are followed and the appropriate standard reference materials are used.
 A “positive” XRF result merely indicates that further comprehensive testing must be done by a government-accredited lab to confirm the presence of the substance.

 It is extremely important that individuals using an XRF device are trained in how to operate the instrument properly, know how to interpret the results in accordance with all safety standards and rules, and understand the limits of the technology in interpreting those results.
 Some materials require the use of more sophisticated “High-Definition” (HDXRF) technology, methods, and equipment rather than standard (energy-dispersive or "ED") XRF, although neither of these methods is suitable to determine compliance with all requirements for all materials.